alipay/agentUniverse/docs/guidebook/en/8_1_1_data_autonomous_agent.md

 As shown in the figure below:
 - Line Number: The line number of the current evaluation data within the dataset.
 - Overall Score: comprehensive score = total of assessment scores from multiple dimensions / number of assessment dimensions (full score is 5, score range 0-5).
-Query: agent question.
+- Query: agent question.
-Answer: agent answer.
+- Answer: agent answer.
-Relevance Score: represents the relevance of the agent answer to the question, the higher the score, the more relevant (full score is 5, score range 0-5).
+- Relevance Score: represents the relevance of the agent answer to the question, the higher the score, the more relevant (full score is 5, score range 0-5).
-Relevance Suggestion: represents issues and suggestions for improvement in the relevance dimension.
+- Relevance Suggestion: represents issues and suggestions for improvement in the relevance dimension.
-More dimensions Score/Suggestion: and so on for additional dimensions.
+- More dimensions Score/Suggestion: similar to the Relevance dimension.
 ![data_agent_eval_result](../_picture/data_agent_eval_result_en.png)

 [dataAgent sample eval result](../../../sample_standard_app/app/examples/data/eval_result_turn_1_2024-07-10-15:06:24.xlsx)